BonJamon/FactChecker/README.md

-A Factchecker that checks claims using wikipedia and trusted news articles and returns a classification (True, False, Unknown), a summary why it what classified this way and corresponding links.
+A Factchecker that checks claims using wikipedia and trusted news articles and returns a classification (True, False, Unknown), a summary why it was classified this way as well as corresponding links.